rerun-io/rerun-docs/docs/getting-started/logging-python.md

 order: 4
 ---

-In this section we'll build out, log and visualize our first non-trivial dataset, putting many of Rerun's core concepts and features to use.
+In this section we'll log and visualize our first non-trivial dataset, putting many of Rerun's core concepts and features to use.

 In a few lines of code, we'll go from a blank sheet to something you don't see everyday: an animated, interactive, DNA-shaped abacus:
 <video width="100%" autoplay loop muted controls>